-- a) Taking an opportunity for assessment means making a bona fide attempt at an examination or other assessment, in the academic opinion of the Board of Examiners or equivalent. - b) A Student shall take the first opportunity of any required assessment unless the student has been excluded from attempting assessment by the Executive Director of Engagement, Employability.
+- a) Taking an opportunity for assessment means making a bona fide attempt at an examination or other assessment, in the academic opinion of the Board of Examiners or equivalent. - b) A student shall take the first opportunity of any required assessment unless the student has been excluded from attempting the assessment by the Executive Dean.